-A teacher's resignation, if made in accord with statutory requirements, or if accepted by the Board of Education, terminates a contract.
-Any teacher who has a contract, whether continuing or limited, for the ensuing school year is permitted to resign up to and including July 10 preceding that school year.
-After that time, and during the school year prior to the termination of the annual session, a teacher may resign only with board consent.
+A certified resignation, if made in accord with statutory requirements, or if accepted by the Board of Education, terminates a contract.
+Any certified employee who has a contract, whether continuing or limited, for the ensuing school year is permitted to resign up to and including July 10 preceding that school year.
+After that time, and during the school year prior to the termination of the annual session, a certified employee may resign only with board consent.
 (Ohio Revised Code 3319.15)